Paying for College

 Fee Schedule

 A fee schedule is established each year.
 The fees and procedures described in this section are estimates.
-Prospective students should refer to the Class Schedule, which will contain links to the up-to-date information about fees.
+Prospective students should refer to the Class Schedule, which contains up-to-date information about course fees.
 Fee information can be found on the Tuition and Fee website.
 The determination of student level (undergraduate or graduate) for the purpose of fee assessment is based on the student’s classification.
 A student who registers for graduate credit will be classified as a graduate student for the term and will be assessed graduate-level fees for all course work.
 Exceptions may be made for undergraduates taking graduate courses in accordance with the policy described in this catalog (see Enrollment of Undergraduates for Graduate Credit in Registration section of Undergraduate Catalog).
 Some of the online courses and/or programs may have their own unique tuition and fees schedule.

-The payment of fees entitles a student to a student identification (ID) card.
+The payment of segregated fees entitles a student to a student identification (ID) card.
 This card entitles the student to attend most University activities and to make use of University facilities (see Your Right to Know handbook and Blugold Card Services section).

 Tuition and Residency